emmanavarro/printf/README.md

 * Allowed editors: vi, vim, emacs
 * All your files will be compiled on Ubuntu 14.04 LTS
 * Your programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
-* All your files should end with a new line.
+* All your files should end with a new line
 * You are not allowed to use global variables
 * No more than 5 functions per file
 * The prototypes of all your functions should be included in your header file called holberton.h